 still thinking about their ex because they put in the effort to make plans with you and show you just how much they care about.
 If you're feeling that lack of connection, Sedacca says, acknowledge it: "Ask your partner directly and trust your gut about whether or not you can believe them."

-If you suspect your partner is still holding on to feelings they have for their ex, it can cause problems in your relationship even without you realizing it.
+If you think your partner is still holding on to feelings they have for their ex, it can cause problems in your relationship even without you realizing it.
 That's why communicating your thoughts and fears, no matter how awkward of a conversation it will be, is important.
 If your partner is still talking to their ex and it bothers you, tell them.
 Don't downplay your feelings or

 write it off as jealousy.
 You deserve to be in a relationship with someone who's completely present and ready for all the great new things that come with being with you.
 Don't be afraid to communicate your feelings in your relationship, and hopefully your partner will see that the past really should stay in the past.
 11 They Still Get Emotional When They Talk About Their Ex